StephenOTT/GitHub-Time-Tracking/README.md

 ### Logging Time for an Issue

-Logging time should be done in its own comment.
+Logging time for a specific issue should be done in its own comment.
+The comment should not include any data other than the time tracking information.

 #### Examples